 NOTE: While we understand that our courses can be viewed on Android and iPhone devices, we do not recommend the use of these devices for our courses.
 The size of these devices do not provide a good learning environment for students taking online or live online-based courses.Web Browser Requirements:

 - Latest Google Chrome is recommended for the best experience.

 - Latest Microsoft Edge

 - Latest Apple Safari

-- Office suite software (Microsoft Office, OpenOffice or LibreOffice)
+- Office suite (Microsoft Office, OpenOffice or LibreOffice)

-- Courses may require other software (denoted in course outline above)
+- Courses may require other software that is denoted in the above course outline.